 In the fall of 2016, Washington voters approved Initiative 1433, which resulted in a mandatory paid sick leave law and minimum wage increase, among other changes.
 While the state minimum wage is set to increase over the next few years, Washington employers are required to comply with the Paid Sick Leave law as of January 1, 2018.
 Washington is part of a growing number of states, including Arizona, to enact statewide mandatory sick leave legislation.
 Read on to find out how to comply with the new law.

-The law applies to every Washington employer and must be offered to employees including part-time and seasonal workers.
+The law applies to every Washington employer and must be offered to qualifying employees, including part-time and seasonal workers.